-“I’ve never seen a situation like that before,” says leading employment law
+“I’ve never seen a situation like that before,” says leading employment lawyer Trevor Thomas

 .
 “I think it would be a good idea to have something like that but I’ve never seen an employer sue a former employer based on a reference,” he admits.